-There are times we’ve been bitten by simple omissions we made laying the foundation for a Splunk environment.
-When you’re winding down your evening, for example, and the call comes in that Splunk is down.
+We’ll admit it: There are times we’ve been bitten by simple omissions we made laying the foundation for a Splunk environment.

-You race to troubleshoot the problem, only to discover it could have been prevented during your initial Splunk deployment.
-With that in mind, here are 3 Splunk best practices that will save you time (and face), and let you enjoy your evenings in peace.
+With that in mind, here are three Splunk best practices that will save you time (and face) and allow you to enjoy your evenings in peace.

 Splunk Best Practice #1: Use Volumes to Manage Your Indexes